RZajacc/Mars_Rover_1.0/Readme.md

 # MarsRover_1.0
 ### Version information:

-*Functionality of the page is the same as previous ones.
-What differs them is approach to structuring the code, usage of typescript and styling method*
+It is the first first attempt to builiding this app.
+Only vanilla Javascript was used here with Bootstrap.

-*v1.0 is build vith pure Javascript and styled with Bootstrap*
+If you want to see other versions of the project as well please check:

-*v2.0 is build vith Javascript+Typescript and styled with Bootstrap.
-Also page logic was restructured completely, unit tests with Vitest are added and in some basic form also Webpack*
+**v2.0** is build vith Javascript+Typescript and styled with Bootstrap.
+Also page logic was restructured completely, unit tests with Vitest are added and in some basic form also Webpack.
+Check [here](https://github.com/RZajacc/Mars_Rover_2.0)

-*v3.0 is build vith Javascript+Typescript and styled with CSS+SCSS.
-Apart from Unit tests I'm working on End-to-end testing with Cypress, and trying to extend the use of Webpack*
+**v3.0** is build vith Javascript+Typescript and styled with CSS+SCSS.
+Apart from Unit tests I'm working on End-to-end testing with Cypress, and trying to extend the use of Webpack.
+Check [here](https://github.com/RZajacc/MarsRover_3.0)

 ### Description: